 - And it can help avoid or manage diabetes Type 1 and Type 2 by stabilizing glucose levels

 So my thoughts are – it tastes great, is not hard to drink – so why not have a cup or two a day?
 It will at least give you a great boost of added anti-oxidants a day.
 But remember when making your green tea, dunking a tea bag into a cup of boiling water is not going to cut it.

 There are a few things to know first– a green tea bag only contains 2grams of green tea compared to 5 grams of loose tea.
 A green tea ‘drink’ does not actually contain green tea!
 And even if it does – it also contains huge amounts of sugar.

 Drinking green tea with sugar is undoing the good of the green tea – drink it with honey if you need to sweeten it – or even better – with Manuka Honey for its added antibacterial action.

-Also a study in 2006 measured lead levels in Chinese green teas – some contained 50 x the maximum permitted level due to China’s massive industrialisation.
+Also a study in 2006 measured lead levels in Chinese green teas – some contained 50 x the maximum permitted level of carcinogens due to China’s massive industrialization.
 So ideally drink Organic Green Tea which has been grown in a clean environment.
 Do not drink a green tea which does not state where it is from as there is a high percent chance it comes from China.